 After graduating from University of Bridgeport with his BS in Accounting and his CPA, Ed landed a position with one of the “big eight of the 1970’s”, Coopers and Lybrand, where he met Michael Actis-Grande.
 In 1984, the two men opened their own firm in Danbury, Actis-Grande Ronan and Company, LLC.
 Ed serves as the firm’s director of assurance and consulting services, and believes that “If you are a business owner you have a responsibility to help your community.
 It’s all part of being a good corporate citizen in your community.”

 Ed and Mary are longtime Brookfield residents and have two children—Stephen and his wife, Darcy, have two children, Eddie five and Charlie two.
 Their daughter, Maggie, and her husband,

 Sean, are expecting their first child in July.

 With Our Gratitude

 Ed Ronan has served as a director on the boards of a variety of not-for-profit organizations over the course of his professional career.
-He is currently serving as treasurer of the Regional Hospice and Palliative Care Volunteer Board of Directors and our former Regional Hospice Foundation.
+He is currently serving as treasurer of the Regional Hospice Volunteer Board of Directors and our former Regional Hospice Foundation.
 Ed is also a corporator of the Savings Bank of Danbury and a member of the Housatonic Industrial Development Corporation.
-It is our pleasure to honor Ed Ronan, Jr. with our 2017 Danbury Community Leadership Award for his commitment to Regional Hospice and Palliative Care.
+It is our pleasure to honor Ed Ronan, Jr. with our 2017 Danbury Community Leadership Award for his commitment to Regional Hospice.